DynamicDevices/meta-mono/README.md

 So far, Windows Forms applications have been tested under Sato.
 Mono does not require Sato, it does require X if you want to run Windows Forms applications.
 While mono can run w/o X, that recipe is not supported currently.
-It is unlikely to be supported.
+It is unlikely to be supported in the near future.

 ## Build Examples